SATIADENNIS/dev.graphene.works/docs/development/apps/network.rst

 .. _network-setups:

 *****************************************
 Network and Wallet Configuration
 *****************************************

 .. contents:: Table of Contents
     :depth: 2

 --------------

 Components
 ========================

 P2P Network
 ------------

-The BitShares client uses a peer-to-peer network to connect and broadcasts transactions there.
+The Graphene client uses a peer-to-peer network to connect and broadcasts transactions there.
 A block producing full node will eventually catch your transcaction and validates it by adding it into a new block.

 Trusted Full Node
 ------------------